slaclab/onboard-rucio/docs/Clients.md

 ```
 sh /afs/slac/g/lcls/rucio/clients/singularity/start-rucio-client.sh
 ```
-Once in the container environment, the default RUCIO_ACCOUNT variable is set the the same as your login name.
+Once in the container environment, the default RUCIO_ACCOUNT variable is set to the same as your login name.
 Please change this variable if your RUCIO_ACCOUNT name is something else.